 DISCOUNT AVAILABLE FOR FAMILY MEMBERS PLEASE CALL FOR MORE INFORMATION 01502 507221

-We are now excepting new students for 2018, if you wish to be placed within our classes please call or email the head office 01502507221 or firstname.lastname@example.org.
+We are NOT excepting new students until OCTOBER 2018, if you wish to be placed within our classes please call or email the head office 01502507221 or email@example.com.
 Thank you

 Mix martial arts or mixed fighting arts are full contact combat sports that allows a wide variety of fighting techniques, from a mixture of martial arts traditions and non-traditions, to be used in competitions.
 The rules allow the use of striking and grappling techniques, both while standing and on the ground.
 Such competitions allow martial artists of different backgrounds to compete.